Wyko/essential_deathworlders/content/books/deathworlders-cleaned/chapter-60-the-calm-and-the-storm.md

 Caruthers was silent for a few seconds. *"...Target designated Foxtrot,"* he decided. *"It’s on the edge of the formation and radiating more heat than the others.
 I think we can get a lick in if we hit it hard."*

 "Everythin’ we got.
 Hell, bring the V’zktk in on it too."
 Not that he really expected to penetrate its shields, but that wasn’t the point.
-The point was… something a little different.
+The point was... something a little different.

 "Guur," he turned to the *Fury’s* Shipfather.
 "How aggressively can we dump heat as a beam?"

 "We already are," the Shipfather replied.
 "It’s called backlash shielding.
 The Humans at Mrwrki invented it."

-"We tied to a particular wavelength, or…?"
+"We tied to a particular wavelength, or...?"

 "We usually emit in gamma, but that can be changed.
 What’s your plan, My Father?"